 Kateri Tekakwitha was born the daughter of a Mohawk Indian chief in 1656.
 When she was 4, her parents and brother died from a smallpox epidemic.
 Though she contracted the disease, she survived, though with horrible scars that ruined her vision.
 Yet, even with this and other awful things brought to the mainland by the new settlers, Kateri wished to join the Christian faith.
 So, on Christmas Day in 1677, she received her first Holy Communion.
 After this, she continually was mocked and threatened by her fellow villagers, eventually resulting in her fleeing to the Mission of Saint Francis Xavier in Canada.
 There, she devoted herself to caring for the sick, teaching children, and praying.
 She died at the age of 24, leaving behind a great legacy of kindness and mercy.
 People who have prayed for her intercession have reported many healings as a result.
 The Shrine is open daily, with Mass offered on the weekends.

 St. Malachy’s — “The Actors’ Chapel” (New York City)

 If you happen to be near Times Square in New York City, stop into this interesting little landmark.
 Though it was founded as a traditional parish in 1902, by 1920, the area’s evolving nature had earned the church its nickname: “The Actors’ Chapel.”
-Here, times for confession, Mass and other services run not by a typical parish’s timetable, but by the schedules of those in the theatre business.
+Here, times for confession, Mass, and other services run not by a typical parish’s timetable, but by the schedules of those in the theater business.
 Mass is offered daily, with a choir of volunteer singers.

 Saint Anne de Beaupre Shrine (Quebec City, Canada)